lherman-cs/blog/content/post/snt-file-extension-to-txt-file.md

 categories = []
 date = "2018-01-04T23:51:40-04:00"
 image = "/uploads/sntPost.jpg"
+slug = "snt-file-extension-to-txt-file"
 tags = []
-title = "Convert .snt File Extension to .txt File" weight = 5 writer = "Lukas Herman" slug = "snt-file-extension-to-txt-file"
+title = "Convert .snt File Extension to .txt File" weight = 5 writer = "Gabrielle Stewart"

 +++
 This should take between two and ten minutes and from this tutorial, you should gain a useful file as well as some knowledge of SQL and python.